bigvoodoo/bvi-mega-menu/readme.txt

 == Changelog ==

+= 4.2.1 =

+* Fixed issue where instant dropdown value was not being passed

 = 4.2.0 =

 * Fixed issue where menus declared by menu ID were not providing the dropdowns while using AJAX